 - iGive – Go to iGive.com to register and choose Eliot Chapel Nursery School as the recipient.
 When you shop on-line (think Etsy, AT&T, Macy’s, plus 1721 more!)

 There are many ways to stay informed about ECNS activities and events.
-Classroom teachers, music and gym teachers send email updates about class activities.
 Look for emails from the office with reminders about activities and sign-up opportunities.
 Be sure to check your child’s school bag for notes and scholastic book order catalogs.
-The school’s Facebook Page and Group are also important tools for staying connected.
-Of course your child’s teacher, Anne Marie and your class rep are always happy to answer any questions.
+The school’s Facebook and Instagram Pages are also important tools for staying connected.
+All families will be invited to join class Seesaw pages this year as well.
+Of course your child’s teacher, Becky Steuby and your class rep are always happy to answer any questions.

 Hats on Parade

 This is one event you will not want to miss.
 It is scheduled on your child’s school day close to Halloween.
 The children wear a hat to school.
 It can be a crazy hat or a simple baseball cap, anything goes, but please NO masks.
 Parents gather in the Chapel to watch the children sing songs.
 Then the parents move outside and the children parade around the Eliot Chapel building on the sidewalk.
 Children do not wear Halloween costumes at school.

 Items from home